Good Friday Agreement architect and former UUP leader Lord Trimble dies

 The Nobel Peace Prize winner died on Monday at the age of 77 following an illness.

-In a statement on behalf of the Trimble family, the UUP said: “It is with great sadness that the family of Lord Trimble announce that he passed away peacefully earlier today following a short illness.”

-One of the principal architects of the Belfast Agreement ending decades of conflict in Northern Ireland has died at the age of 77.
+The 77-year-old ex-leader of the Ulster Unionist Party was one of the principal architects of the Good Friday/Belfast Agreement that ended decades of conflict in the region.

+Current UUP leader Doug Beattie described the former first minister as “a man of courage and vision”.

+“He chose to grasp the opportunity for peace when it presented itself and sought to end the decades of violence that blighted his beloved Northern Ireland,” he said.

-The Co Down man distinguished himself in an academic career in the law faculty at the Queen’s University Belfast before moving into politics.
+Lord Trimble, from Co Down, distinguished himself in an academic career in the law faculty at the Queen’s University Belfast before moving into politics.

 He initially became involved in the unionist offshoot organisation Vanguard in the early 1970s and while he was best known for his involvement with the Belfast Agreement, in his younger days he had opposed an earlier attempt, the Sunningdale Agreement.